MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 The stageView API from the TeamsJS SDK allows you to open the Teams window in a Stageview experience based on the `openMode` defined.
 If the `openMode` property isn't defined, the default response is a Collaborative Stageview with an associated side panel conversation.
 The side panel conversation is the same thread from where the Collaborative Stageview was invoked, that is, a chat or a group chat.

 > [!NOTE]
-> The stageview API supports an optional `threadId` parameter that allows you to bring a specific conversation into the Collaborative Stageview side panel.
+> The stageView API supports an optional `threadId` parameter that allows you to bring a specific conversation into the Collaborative Stageview side panel.
 Mapping `contentUrl` to `threadId` allows you to persist a conversation alongside content.

 The following code snippets provide the samples of `openMode` property: